How to Choose a Web Design Firm

 What questions do you ask?

-There are several important questions to ask when choosing a web designer for your business website.
+When choosing a web designer for your business website, there are several important questions to ask.
 Creating your website can be a tricky process.
-Choosing the best web design firm for your business website is a critical decision.
+Choosing the best web design firm for your business website is critical.
 And if your company is like most small businesses, you probably do not have web design experience.
 Building your website will take time and work.
 And working with a web designer is no easy task.
-So choose the right web design company from the start and avoid do-over’s, which can be costly and time-consuming.
+So, choose the right web design company from the start and avoid do-overs, which can be costly and time-consuming.

 1. What kind of web experience do you have?